-- Speaking and Listening: Group and pair work, presentations, debates and discussions, role plays and drama simulations are all used to create confident speakers and listeners. - Reading: Students are taught to read with fluency and increased self-assurance from texts that provide challenging vocabulary and issues.
-Through discussion and writing about their reading, they improve their ability to develop and support their own views with more detailed reference to the texts - Writing: Emphasis is placed on choice of language and its effect on the reader.
-Students are taught how to craft their writing, to describe, explain and persuade. - · Spelling, punctuation and grammar: Students are required to punctuate work accurately and review/learn how to use the full range of punctuation.
+- Speaking and Listening: Group and pair work, presentations, debates and discussions, role play and drama simulations are all used to create confident speakers and listeners. - Reading: Students are taught to read with fluency and increased self-assurance from texts that provide challenging vocabulary and issues.
+Through discussion and writing about their reading, they improve their ability to develop and support their own views with more detailed reference to the texts.
+Students enjoy a dedicated library lesson once a week.

+- Writing: Emphasis is placed on choice of language and its effect on the reader.
+Students learn subjectspecific terminology and begin to construct supported analytical essays.
+They are also taught how to craft their writing to describe, explain and persuade.
+Students experiment with creative writing and non-fiction. - Spelling, punctuation and grammar: Students are regularly taught and reminded of a wide range of grammar, punctuation and subject terminology, and students are required to punctuate work accurately.
 Emphasis is placed upon independent drafting and editing of work.
-Spelling rules are taught as appropriate to each class and are rigorously tested.
+Spelling rules are taught as appropriate to each class and are tested regularly.